 Of course, I never recommend buying any points, regardless of program, on speculation.
 So only buy if you foresee a good use for them in the near future.

-You can purchase up to 100k with a 60k bonus ( 1.85c per point ) In a single purchase
+The 50% bonus on purchased Alaska Miles is tiered and can purchase up to 100k with a 50k bonus ( 1.97c per point ) In a single purchase

 If you have elite status with Alaska Airlines, you can repeat the purchase as many times as you want to fill your account with the desired miles you need.

 Unlike some other airlines, Alaska will not limit the total amount of miles you can purchase for their elites, just the total you can purchase at one time.
-In this case…100k + 60k bonus.
+In this case…100k + 50k bonus.
+You can repeat the purchase again and again to add as many points as you want with a bonus.

-If you don’t have Elite status, you are limited to 150k miles per year. ( This includes bonus points, so you’d be limited to buying under 150k total – so you’d want to buy 90k to max out the deal ).
+If you don’t have Elite status, you are limited to 150k miles per year whether those are bought or gifted to you. ( This does not include bonus points, so you’d be limited to buying 150k total with a a 50% bonus.
+I would split them into two purchases:

 How long do Alaska miles take to populate your account